-- Cash flow difficulties experienced by the borrower or debtor

-- Breach of loan covenants or conditions

-- Initiation of bankruptcy proceedings

-- Deterioration of the borrower's competitive position
+☐ Deterioration of the borrower's competitive position

-- Bank granted concessions may not be approved under normal circumstances due to economic, legal reasons and financial difficulties facing the borrower
+Bank granted concessions may not be approved under normal circumstances due to economic, legal reasons and financia difficulties facing the borrower

-- Deterioration of the collateral value
+Deterioration of the collateral value

-- Deterioration of the credit situation
+Deterioration of the credit situation

+TC1

 The Bank's policy requires the review of all financial assets that are above materiality thresholds at least annually or more regularly when circumstances require.
 Impairment provisions on individually assessed accounts are determined by an evaluation of the incurred loss at balance-sheet date, and are applied to all significant accounts individually.
 The assessment normally encompasses collateral held (including re-confirmation of its enforceability) and the anticipated receipts for that individual account.
 Collective impairment provisions are provided portfolios of homogenous assets by using the available historical loss experience, experienced judgment and statistical techniques.